cristianmanoliu/spring-training/topics/basic/Session_1.md

 ## What is Spring?

-Spring is an open source framework that was created to address the complexity of enterprise application development.
+Spring is an open source framework that was created to *address the complexity of enterprise application development.*
 It empowered old Java objects (POJOs) with powers previously only available using EJB and other enterprise Java specifications.
 Over time, EJB started offering a simple POJO oriented programming model of its own.
 Now EJB employs ideas such as DI and AOP arguably inspired by the success of Spring.

 Classic EJB example:
 http://www-inf.int-evry.fr/cours/CORBA_gb/Site/course/lectureNotes/EJB-example-hello.pdf

 To back up its attack on Java complexity, Spring employs four key strategies:
-1. Lightweight and minimally invasive development with POJOs Spring avoids (as much as possible) littering your application code with its API.
+1. *Lightweight and minimally invasive development with POJOs* Spring avoids (as much as possible) littering your application code with its API.
 Spring almost never forces you to implement Spring-specific interface or extends a Spring-specific class.
 Finger pointed towards: EJBHome, SessionBean, EntityBean, MessageBean, etc.

-2. Loose coupling through DI and interface orientation Traditionally, each object is responsible for obtaining its own references to the objects it collaborates with (its dependencies).
+2. *Loose coupling through DI and interface orientation* Traditionally, each object is responsible for obtaining its own references to the objects it collaborates with (its dependencies).
 This can lead to highly coupled and hard-to-test code.

-3. Declarative programming through aspects
+3. *Declarative programming through aspects*
 AOP is a technique that promotes separation of concerns in a software system.

-4. Eliminating boilerplate code with aspects and templates Spring seeks to eliminate boilerplate code by encapsulating it in templates.
+4. *Eliminating boilerplate code with aspects and templates* Spring seeks to eliminate boilerplate code by encapsulating it in templates.
 Spring’s JdbcTemplate makes it possible to perform database operations without all the ceremony required by traditionally JDBC.

 ## ApplicationContext, BeanFactory

-Application Context is Spring's advanced container.
+*Application Context is Spring's advanced container*.
 Similar to BeanFactory it can load bean definitions, wire beans together, and dispense beans upon request.
 Additionally, it adds more enterprise-specific functionality such as the ability to resolve textual messages from a properties file and the ability to publish application events to interested event listeners.
 Application Context stores a BeanFactory, MessageSource, EventMulticaster, ConversionService and other context-specific components, and a lot of runtime caches.